TomRavaud/MLA-Project/README.md

 python -m ipykernel install --user --name=mla
 ```

+Try to run the demo notebooks `src/inceptionv2_cifar/demo_net2wider.ipynb` and `src/inceptionv2_cifar/demo_net2deeper.ipynb` to check that everything is working fine.

 To exit the virtual environment, and remove it if needed, run the following commands:

 ```bash